 Since 1960, No. 844 has run hundreds of thousands of miles as Union Pacific's publicity locomotive.
 The locomotive often pulls the annual Denver Post-sponsored Cheyenne Frontier Days train that runs round-trip from Cheyenne to Denver in July.

 It appeared at Expo '74 in Spokane, Washington, the 1978 dedication of the Utah State Railroad Museum in Ogden, Utah, the 1984 World's Fair in New Orleans, and the 50th Anniversary Celebration of Los Angeles Union Station in 1989, when it performed a side-by-side run with Southern Pacific 4449.
 On February 14, 1975, it pulled Amtrak's San Francisco Zephyr from Denver, Colorado, to Cheyenne, Wyoming, with a pair of EMD SDP40Fs.
-In 1981 it traveled to the opening of the California State Railroad Museum in Sacramento along with Union Pacific 3985 which had recently been restored to operational condition.
+In 1981 it traveled to the opening of the California State Railroad Museum in Sacramento along with Union Pacific 3985 which had recently been restored to operational conditions.

 Over the weekend of October 14, 1990, 844 led a procession of special trains from Kansas City Union Station to Abilene, Kansas, for World War II veterans to celebrate the 100th birthday of U.S. President Dwight D. Eisenhower.
 The "Eisenhower Centennial Special" was composed of cars from the Union Pacific, Burlington Northern and Santa Fe Railway business fleets, with additional passenger cars provided by the Norfolk Southern and Chicago and North Western railroads.
 Present also in Abilene was General Eisenhower's command train, code-named "Bayonet", including the British A4 steam locomotive 60008, communication and staff cars from the European Theater of Operations in the Second World War.